cinqict/CriblUtilities/docs/cli-docs.md

 # `cribl-utilities-cli`

-This is the main command line interface for the cribl-utilities CLI
+This is the main command line interface for the cribl-utilities CLI.

 **Usage**: